Wan2.2 VideoGen locally in ComfyUI (FP16/FP8/GGUF)

 -Download High noise and Low noise I2V model and save it into ComfyUI/models/diffusion_models folder.
 Just download the High with Low noise pair, as they are renamed same.

--Download VAE (wan_2.1_vae.safetensors) and save it into ComfyUI/models/VAE folder.
+-Download VAE (wan_2.1_vae.safetensors) and save it into ComfyUI/models/vae folder.

 -Download Text Encoder (umt5_xxl_fp8_e4m3fn_scaled.safetensors) and put it into ComfyUI/models/text_encoders folder.